nwhetsell/csound-api/README.md

 npm install -g jasmine
 ```

-in a Terminal.
 To run the tests, `cd` to the csound-api folder (which should be in node_modules if you installed csound-api locally) and run `jasmine`.

 ## Contributing